SenseException/intl-format/UPGRADE.md

 # Upgrade to 2.2

+## Support of 0 and space padding characters in `PrecisionNumberFormatter`

+`PrecisionNumberFormatter` now supports 0 and space padding characters:

+* 3number (spaces)
+* 03number (zeros)

+This can be combined with comma values (03.2number).

 ## Support of numeric padding characters

 Numeric padding characters are supported now to create type specifiers